 The above argumentation gives an exact indication of what the responsibility of the designer is, in contrast to that of the researcher.
-If (s)he designs a home, (s)he must not do it in a way that presumes its occupancy by a specific type of household - that would be an encroachment on the freedom of choice of the future occupants - his design must keep possibilities open for its occupancy by different sorts of households.
+If (s)he designs a home, (s)he must not do it in a way that presumes its occupancy by a specific type of household - that would be an encroachment on the freedom of choice of the future occupants - her or his design must keep possibilities open for its occupancy by different sorts of households.

 The same sort of dilemma exists in ecology.
-It is not always possible to forecast where a certain ecosystem will come into existence, but we can create the conditions under which certain ecosystems can exist, while others can not.93
+It is not always possible to forecast where a certain ecosystem will come into existence.
+Many subtle factors and initial conditions determine its emergence.
+We cannot cause an ecosystem.
+We only can create the conditions under which a set of ecosystems can exist, while others can not.